 Many animals-and-human-language stories are of the YouTube Wunderhund variety: crude phonetic imitation.
 Others emphasise vocabulary.
 Some dogs can recognise hundreds of words, but to claim that this means a dog is as intelligent or linguistically advanced as a two-year-old human is pretty silly and meaningless, I think, and unfair to both dogs and people.
 It implies a facile interpretation of human and animal intelligence, an impoverished misinterpretation of language, and, for good measure, a hopeless anthropocentrism.

 The comparison is misleading because it isolates one modest parameter — vocabulary, or perhaps just recognition of aural stimuli — and omits many other relevant ones.
 Syntax, for example, is a different matter altogether.
-I really don’t think dogs do grammar; kids begin to employ it from a very early age.
+I don’t think dogs do grammar, whereas kids begin to employ it from a very early age.

 Dogs are intelligent animals and very sensitive to people’s cues, but the degree to which they understand our utterances is easily overstated and difficult to settle.
 A discussion at the Straight Dope Message Board shows how divided common opinion is.
 (The chat is also worth browsing for some of the anecdotes, if you’re into that sort of thing.)